 With each passing moment, the sounds of calamity grew more and more intense.
 Bellowing shouts.
 Harrowing screams.
 Cracks like thunder in the distance.
 But never did the husband and wife err in their step.
 Having protected the city for more than half of his young life, Fergal navigated the unmarked pathways, eyes darting to every corner, the flat of his blade resting against his shoulder.
 And right at his side, Brenda kept pace, arms still wrapped around young Conall, bare feet pattering across the dirt.

 And the further they went, the more people they saw.
 Scrambling citizens and dutiful protectors going their respective ways.
 Yet to Brenda's surprise, the two groups did not venture in opposite directions.
 Instead, even those sworn to defend Cadbridge found themselves fleeing from the bestial terrors stalking the streets.
 But not all abandoned the fight.
 Eyes drifting upward, Brenda caught a glimpse of the fleet-footed figure practically dancing across the rooftops.
 Longbow in hand, the caped archer carried themself with an urgent grace, body trained to the peak of mundane performance.
+A mercenary.
 An adventurer.

 Sliding to a halt on the edge of a rooftop, the archer pulled an arrow from their quiver, nocking and releasing it in one fluid motion.
 A thing of beauty and skill.
 The response, however, was little more than raw power.
 From streets away, a ball of fire collided with the building, blasting it and the archer apart.
-A devastation attack far surpassing any bombard.
+A devastating attack far surpassing any cannon.
 And yet, there was no projectile.
 Instead, it was a compressed orb of energy.
 Of fire and force that could only be wrought by magic.
 Without a moment of hesitation, Fergal altered his path, ducking down a different path as burning rubble littered the previous street.
 But there was nary a direction that could escape the encroaching threat.

 Fergal and Brenda skidded to a halt as they watched a figure soar across the next intersection.
 Clad in full plate, the armored juggernaut slammed into a nearby wall hard enough to crack the sturdy brickwork.
 Yet as their lifeless body slumped to the ground, the bloody steel encasing them showed that it had been cracked and warped prior to the adventurer's feet even leaving the ground.